Public Works and Environmental Services

 All food items are accepted, including meat, dairy, and leftovers.
 Food-soiled paper like tea bags, coffee filters, napkins, and paper plates are also acceptable.

 Yes!
 Meat, bones, and dairy are all accepted.
-The composting facilities being used for the pilot program are designed to compost these materials, as well as paper and certified compostable plastic liners.
+The composting facilities and Farmers Markets are designed to compost these materials, as well as paper and certified compostable plastic liners.

 The waste is taken to a local composting facility.
 Finished compost is used for landscaping and agriculture.